akshay-nile/file-server-http/README.md

 ## How to Setup and Use on Android
 - Make sure Pydroid-3 app is installed in Android device
 - Download the install.sh script in Android device
-- Open Pydroid-3 terminal, locate and run .\install.sh
+- Open Pydroid-3 terminal, locate and run ./install.sh
-- Open and run Documents/Pydroid 3/MyFileServer/server.py
+- Open and run 'Internal Storage/Documents/Pydroid 3/MyFileServer/server.py'